 March to April: The Long Rains Begin

-When the long rains start, the herds begin drifting northward from the southern plains toward the central Serengeti.
+In March and April the herds drift northward from the southern plains into the central Serengeti as the long rains begin, and the traveller finds them spreading across the Seronera valley.
 March can still offer excellent game viewing around Ndutu and the Kusini area because the herds have not fully moved yet.
 By April, the rains pick up and the herds spread out across the central Seronera valley.

 Here is something most operators will not tell you.
 April is Tanzania's quietest tourism month and some lodges drop their rates significantly.
 If you are okay with afternoon showers, and honestly you should be because mornings are usually clear and the light is extraordinary, this is one of the best value months to visit.
 The landscape goes from golden brown to vivid green almost overnight.
 The birdlife hits its absolute peak with migrant species arriving from Europe and Asia.
 It is a completely different Serengeti and it is beautiful.